Spotfire® Server and Environment - Installation and Administration

 Spotfire library introduction

-The library stores Spotfire analyses, Spotfire binary data format files (SBDF), data functions, shared data connections (or connection data sources) created with Spotfire connectors, information links and data sources used by Information Services, and visualization color schemes.
+The Spotfire library is used to store Spotfire analyses, Spotfire binary data format files (SBDF), data functions, shared data connections (or connection data sources) created with Spotfire connectors, information links and data sources used by Information Services, mods, and visualization color schemes.

-By default, items created by analysts or business authors that are imported into the Spotfire library are compressed using the gzip format.
+By default, items created by analysis authors that are imported into the Spotfire library are compressed using the gzip format.
 Items exported from the library are also compressed using gzip.
 This design provides more efficient use of library space, whether the library is stored in the Spotfire database or in an external storage system.
 Library compression works with all supported databases.
-Items that are currently stored in the Spotfire library in an uncompressed format are compressed in the background over time.
-You can still export items that have not yet been compressed; however, reimporting such items result in their being compressed.

-You can change the library compression defaults to meet your specific library needs, including disabling it altogether.
+You can configure the library compression to meet your specific library needs, including disabling it altogether.
 If you disable library compression, then compressed items in the library are uncompressed in the background over time.

 The library is organized into hierarchical folders, which are also used to control access to folder content.
 The administrator creates the folder structure, and assigns groups with the appropriate read and write permissions to the folders.